Data

 Append valueAppends a value to an existing list attribute

-Evaluate an expressionEvaluates an expression in an attribute
+Evaluate an expressionEvaluates a mathematical expression in an attribute

-Make value uppercaseFormats a string to all upper characters
+Make value uppercaseFormats a string to all uppercase characters

 Make value lowercaseFormats a string to all lowercase characters